Jaywalking: Hong Kong

 In Hong Kong, it is an offence to cross roads within the zigzag area around zebra crossings, or within 15 m of other crossing points (including signal-controlled crossings, footbridges and subways) without using the crossing, or climb over fences to cross the road.
 It is also an offence to cross the road at a signalled crossing when it is red.

+Israel

+Israeli transit regulations section 110 states a person shall not cross a road unless they have checked to make sure it is safe to do so.
+Where there is a "nearby" pedestrian crossing, a pedestrian shall not cross the road except at the pedestrian crossing.
+Where there is no pedestrian crossing nearby but there is a "nearby" intersection, the pedestrian shall cross "near" the intersection.
+In any case, the pedestrian shall cross at a reasonable speed and in the shortest straight line across the road, without spending undue time on the road.

+Israeli courts have ruled that the legislature left the term "nearby" deliberately vague and it must be evaluated on a case-by-case basis.

 India

 In India, jaywalking is not explicitly included in the law as an offence but is covered under the broader term 'obstruction of traffic' in state and metropolitan laws.
 Examples include section 28B of the Delhi Police Act, 33B of the Bombay Police Act and 92G of the Karnataka Police Act.
 However, jaywalking is common in cities because of the lack of regulated crossings and footpaths, ignorance of safety rules, and the poor regulation of related laws by authorities.
 Drives against jaywalking are conducted by the police departments from time to time and offenders are given fines of 100 to 500 Indian rupees, depending upon the jurisdictions.
 Drivers must yield the right of way for pedestrians at unsignalled crossings and marked pedestrian crossings.